 Teachers and external providers provide a wide range of after-school sports clubs, both for team and individual sports.
 Churchfields has a great record in local sports competitions and events in Wiltshire.
 This could not have been achieved without the support and commitment of parents, which is always appreciated.

-The Government is providing funding of £150 million per annum for the academic years 2013/14, 2014/15 and 2015/16 to assist with primary school sport funding.
+The Government is providing funding to assist with primary school sport funding.
 The funding is being jointly provided by the Departments for Education, Health, and Culture, Media and Sport, and will see money going directly to primary schools to spend on improving the quality of sport and PE for all their children.
-Each school will receive £8,000 plus an extra £5 per pupil each year for the next two years – here at Churchfields that means around £9,000 a year.
 The money can only be spent on sport and PE provision in schools.
+Churchfields, the Village School will receive £17,030 in academic year 2020-21.